 Without Multi Trip (Default Behavior)

-- Objective: Complete all assigned visits in one trip
+Each vehicle is assigned a single continuous route:- Objective: Complete all assigned visits in one trip

 - Constraint: Limited by vehicle capacity